Close Alert Banner

 • The easiest way to pay is by using your credit card or Visa Debit in the app, web browser or over the phone.

-• You may also pay by credit card or cash on the bus.
+• You may also pay cash to the driver on the bus.
 Note: the driver will not be able to make change.
 Exact fare is required.

 • If you are paying by credit card or Visa Debit and your ride is rejected the amount will be refunded to your Blaise Wallet.
 You can use your Blaise Wallet credit to pay for future rides.
 If you’d prefer to be refunded to your card you can call 705-645-2100 ext.
 4419